Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 |3899.53 |0.6632383| 0.6165585  |14.20824|

 This is OLS regression and there are certain assumptions that need to be made about the underlying data.
 If they aren't satisfied, your model may have some problems.
-It would be best to consult a book on regression to understand some of these concepts, but we'll take a look at a few of them to get you familiar with some of the terminology.
 The car package [@R-car] has some great tools to help you evaluate your models.
 We'll use it to further evaluate the model.

 ### Outliers and unusual data points